 Conclusion

-The present study reveals that the environmental physicochemical parameters of water i.e., Temperature, DO, pH, Alkalinity and BOD of two fisheries are within the optimum range for fish growth and development and this is why we found considerable growth and profit.
+The present study revealed that the environmental physicochemical parameters of water i.e., Temperature, DO, pH, Alkalinity and BOD of two fisheries are within the optimum range for fish growth and development and this is why we found considerable growth and profit.

-However though the physicochemical parameters of water of non-maintained ponds are also favourable for fish growth and development, due to non-maintenance of the water, the yield is poor in comparison to that of the fisheries.
+However though the physicochemical parameters of water of non-maintained ponds were also favourable for fish growth and development, due to non-maintenance of the water, the yield was poor in comparison to that of the fisheries.
 If non-maintained ponds are properly managed by the owner or by the local community with minimum investment then fish production will increase which will in turn meet the demand of fish for local inhabitants.
-In addition to these, this will improve the socioeconomic status of the people involved in this sector.
+In addition to these, itwill improve the socioeconomic status of the people involved in this sector.

 This study showed that fish yield is dependent on the quality and management of water bodies.
-In our study it is found that fishery-2 is the best maintained aquatic body for fish production and gives better yield in comparison to the other studied aquatic bodies.
+In this study, it was found that fishery-2 was the best maintained aquatic body for fish production and gives better yield in comparison to the other studied aquatic bodies.

 COMPETING INTERESTS DISCLAIMER: